Leonato, the governor of Messina, is hanging around his house with his daughter, Hero and his niece, Beatrice.

 There’s some more bantering at poor Benedick’s expense, and Leonato makes clear that the war of wits between Beatrice and Benedick is an ongoing battle.

-Beatrice then turns his attention to the fact that Benedick is prone to having a new best friend in every one of his endeavors.
-She wonders who the poor schmuck is that’s been taken into Benedick’s confidence this time.
+She then starts in on the fact that Benedick tends to have a new best friend in every one of his endeavors.
+She wonders who the poor dude is that’s been taken into Benedick’s confidence this time.

 It turns out to be Claudio, the young man who recently distinguished himself in battle.
 Beatrice jokes that catching Benedick is like catching a disease—and it's something that will never happen to her.

 Just then, Don Pedro, Prince of Arragon, enters with Claudio, Benedick, an attendant named Balthasar, and Don Pedro’s illegitimate brother, Don John.